-This northwest corner of Italy is far less known and frequented than the regions of the Veneto, Tuscany, Lazio and Campania, and often suffers a fleeting glimpse in passing enroute to the French Riviera or the Swiss Alps.
-Liguria and Piedmont offer great riches, as we will discover during this ten-night journey which will take us from the dramatic coast of Liguria to the gastronomic and enological mecca of Alba, and will offer extended stays in the great capitals of Genoa and Turin.
+Liguria and Piedmont, September 24 to October 4, 2021 This northwest corner of Italy is far less known and frequented than the regions of the Veneto, Tuscany, Lazio and Campania, and often suffers a fleeting glimpse in passing enroute to the French Riviera or the Swiss Alps.
+Liguria and Piedmont offer great riches, as we will discover during this ten-night journey which will take us from the dramatic coast of Liguria to the gastronomic and enological mecca of Barolo, and will offer extended stays in the great capitals of Genoa and Turin, seats of the Doria and Savoia royal houses, respectively.
 In addition to savoring natural beauty, and gastronomic highs, cultural highlights will include one of the world's greatest collection of Egyptian antiquities, and some of the most unusual and geometrically complex architecture of the Baroque masters, Guarini, Vittone and Juvarra.
 Our trip will begin in the resort of Santa Margherita di Ligure (south of Genoa on the coast).
-After three nights in Genoa we will stop for two nights in the wine growing region south of Turin, where Alba is the truffle capital of Italy (the world?) and nearby Bra calls itself the "slow capital of the universe"!
+After three nights in Genoa we will stop for two nights in the wine growing region south of Turin, where Alba is the truffle capital of Italy (the world?) and nearby Bra calls itself the "slow food capital of the universe"!
 Things will pick up again with a finale in Turin, home of Fiat and vermouth of Martini and Cinzano!